Artists-for-Humanity/weather-app/README.md

 "Linting" is a process that we can run on our code that formats it in a consistent manner.
 Formatting our code (indenting, adding semi-colons, etc) can be very tedious.
 To save us time and effort we can use tools to do this formatting for us.

+## Running

+1. Navigate to the folder of the project in Command Prompt (on Windows) or Terminal (on Mac).
+1. Run `npm run start` to start the server.
+1. Navigate to http://localhost:3030 in your web browser to see the site.

 ### Automatic Linting

 We can install an extension in our text editor in order to do linting for us.